realistschuckle/nodemock/README.md

 	* Multiple mock functions in one object
 	* Alter a mock function later on
 	* Method chaining allows creating mocks super easy
+	* Fail support added when calling method that should not be called

 Testing
 -------